nedbert/PureEntities/README.md

 PureEntities is a Plug-in that makes implement the entity.
 This Plug-in provides a simple Entity AI.

+## How to use this plugin
+1. extract this plugin zip & open that folder
+2. start bash or cmd
+3. write 'mvn install'
+4. you move the PureEntities.jar file to plugin forlder

 ## Notice
 #### Welcome Github issue!
 This plug-in is in development.
 Therefore, It is possible to function abnormally.